Deep-MI/FastSurfer/README.md

 ![](/images/teaser.png)

 ## Usage
 The *FastSurferCNN* and *recon_surf* directories contain all the source code and modules needed to run the scripts.
 A list of python libraries used within the code can be found in __requirements.txt__.
+This should run on most modern linux systems with bash-4.0 or higher.

 There are two ways to run FastSurfer - (a) locally or (b) using Docker.